Watch footage from Wolf Alice's headline performance at Latitude Festival

-Wolf Alice played their first post-lockdown festival show at Latitude tonight (July 23).
+Wolf Alice played their first post-lockdown festival show at Latitude last night (July 23).

 The London band showcased a host tracks from their recent album ‘Blue Weekend’ during their headline slot at Henham Park, which came a day after it was nominated for the 2021 Mercury Prize.